alexpetralia/mbta_django/README.md

 Run the following commands:

-`sudo -u postgres psql mbta`<br />
+`sudo -u postgres psql mbta` (to enter the interactive prompt)<br />
 `\password password`<br />
 `\q` (to quit)<br />
 `sudo -u postgres createdb mbta`<br />

-Accessing the interactive prompt (at least on an AWS EC2 instance) can be tricky.
-I used `psl postgres -h 127.0.0.1 -d mbta` to get around the the default behavior of using Unix sockets and instead use TCP/IP.
-Once you are in the interactive prompt, you can run your normal SQL commands (eg. "SELECT * FROM table WHERE...").
+If accessing the interactive prompt does not work for you, try using TCP/IP instead of Unix sockets.
+To do so, type `psl postgres -h 127.0.0.1 -d mbta` (where `mbta` is the name of your database) to get around the the default connecting behavior.
+Once you are in the interactive prompt, you can run your normal SQL commands (eg. `SELECT * FROM table WHERE...`).
 Don't forget a `;` to terminate your commands!

 **6. Install and run the rabbitmq server**